commschamp/commschamp.github.io/_posts/2019-04-19-comms-release-v1.2.2.md

 ---
 date: 2019-04-19
-title: v1.2.2 of COMMS Library is released.
+title: v1.2.2 of COMMS Library is released
 categories:
   - news
 ---